fueledbybits/hugepages/README.md

     sudo reboot

+    fter rebooting, you can verify Huge and Anon H Pages status with: echo "  cat /proc/meminfo | grep Huge"

 After the reboot, your server will be running with the high-performance Huge Pages configuration fully enabled for both your database and PHP.

+<h3> Important Disclaimer: Understanding Memory Reservation <h3>

+Enabling Huge Pages is a powerful performance optimization, but it fundamentally changes how your server's memory is managed.
+It is crucial to understand this trade-off.

+    Permanent Reservation: When you enable Huge Pages using this script, you are instructing the Linux kernel to permanently reserve a large, contiguous block of RAM at boot time.
+For example, if the script calculates a need for 8.5 GB, that memory is immediately set aside for this specific purpose.

+    Not Available for General Use: This reserved memory is no longer available to the operating system for general use.
+It cannot be used for:

+        The OS disk cache (which normally speeds up file access).

+        Other applications that are not specifically configured to use Huge Pages.

+        Temporarily accommodating memory spikes from other services.

+    The Trade-Off: You are intentionally sacrificing a portion of your server's memory flexibility in exchange for a significant performance and stability gain for your most critical applications (MariaDB and PHP OPcache).
+By giving them this exclusive, non-fragmented pool of RAM, you ensure they run with maximum efficiency and are protected from the system-level memory pressure that can cause latency spikes.

+This is a standard and highly recommended practice for dedicated, high-performance database and application servers where the performance of MariaDB and PHP is the top priority.